 In the belief that "monozukuri is about developing people," TOYOTA is supporting the activities of non-profit organizations that promote projects to foster individuals seeking solutions of environmental issues, and to contribute to practical problem-solving for those issues.

-The themes are "Biodiversity Conservation" and "Global Warming Countermeasures", representing serious and urgent issues for preserving the earth's environment.
+The themes are "Biodiversity Conservation" and "Climate change measures", representing serious and urgent issues for preserving the earth's environment.

 Types of Grants